 Content: Third of three courses addressing National Standards for Comprehensive School Counseling Programs and the role of the school counselor in consultation.
-Continued skill development with an emphasis on resiliency/asset-building using solutionfocused, cognitive-behavioral, client-centered, reality/ choice, and microskills counseling as applied to the personal/social development of a diverse population of students.
+Continued skill development with an emphasis on resiliency/asset-building using solution-focused, cognitive-behavioral, client-centered, reality/choice, and microskills counseling as applied to the personal/social development of a diverse population of students.
 Topics include developmental assets as identified by the Search Institute.
 Participants practice consultation skills with students and faculty.
-Prerequisites: SCED 500, SCED 501, SCED 502.
-Credits: 2 semester hours.